R for SAS users: Lesson 3

 • We want to predict the probability a randomly chosen individual animal from a given herd at a given time will have CBPP

-• Probability ranges from 0 to 1, so it can’t be normal (bell curve has no upper and lower bound on the \(x\) axis)
+• Probability ranges from 0 to 1, so it can’t have normal error (bell curve has no upper and lower bound on the \(x\) axis)

 Formula for predicting the probability of disease for individual \(i\) at time period \(j\) in herd \(k\)